 - X.15.
-The Programme Consideration Meeting group does not have authority to make decisions over the management of the LGF or GPF capital programmes.
+The Programme Consideration Meeting group does not have authority to make decisions over the management of the capital programmes.
 However, all recommendations of the Programme Consideration Meeting group are reported to Accountability Board for consideration and formal approval.
 Full Terms of Reference for the Programme Consideration Meeting group are available on the website. - X.16.
-In addition to the quarterly updates on the delivery of LGF and GPF projects, LGF projects are also required to complete one-year post-scheme evaluation and three/five-year post-scheme evaluation reporting, following the SELEP Ltd's standard project evaluation templates for all projects. - X.17.
+In addition to the quarterly updates on the delivery of capital grant projects, projects are also required to complete one-year post-scheme evaluation and three/five-year post-scheme evaluation reporting, following the SELEP Ltd standard project evaluation templates for all projects. - X.17.
 The one-year post-scheme evaluation focuses on the delivery of the outputs stated within the original business case.
 This provides a review of the lessons learnt through the development and delivery of the project, as well as considering any project outcomes achieved to date.
 This one-year post-scheme completion must be completed by the end of the subsequent financial year following project completion. - X.18.
 The three/five-year post-scheme evaluation focuses to a greater extent on the delivery of the outcomes of the project.
 For projects with a total project cost of less than £8 million, the three/five-year post-scheme evaluation must be completed within three years of post-scheme evaluation.
 For projects with a scheme cost of over £8 million the three/five-year post-scheme evaluation must be completed by within five years of project completion. - X.19.
 Projects are exempt from the requirement to complete one year and three/five years post-scheme evaluation if plans are in place for the evaluation of the project through an alternative Government department, Government-owned company or non-departmental public body, and the outcome of which can be shared with the SELEP Ltd. - X.20.
-The monitoring and evaluation reports, completed by local partners, will be subject to independent review by the SELEP Ltd. - X.21.
-All monitoring and evaluation reports discussed at the Accountability Board, Investment Panel and the Strategic Board will be published on the website on individual project pages. - X.22.
+The monitoring and evaluation reports, completed by local partners, will be subject to independent review by the SELEP Ltd. - X.22.
 Federated Boards will manage programmes within the agreed tolerance levels, and report regularly to the Accountability Board regarding delivery and risks.
 Changes required to projects outside the tolerance levels, or any significant modifications to project scope, outputs or outcomes arising during development or even construction, must be clearly reported for decision prior to implementation. - X.23.
 For SSF projects, the Partner Authority is required to provide the Strategic Board with project updates twice a year.
 The reporting, monitoring and evaluation requirements for SSF projects will be proportionate to SSF award and the overall scale of the project.
-It is expected that the respective working group for the SSF project will have an active role in overseeing the delivery of the project and considering any project changes, prior to submission to the Secretariat for approval (BB.3.1 below).
+It is expected that the respective working group for the SSF project will have an active role in overseeing the delivery of the project and considering any project changes, prior to submission to the Secretariat for approval (BB.3.1 below). - X.24.
+For COVID-19 Recovery Funds, the Project Manager is required to provide the Strategic Board with project updates twice a year.
+The reporting, monitoring and evaluation requirements for COVID-19 Recovery Fund projects will be proportionate to the award and overall scale of the project.